vtex-apps/store-icons/README.md

 All Dreamstore icons components.

-**Disclaimer** Don't fork this project, use, contribute, or open issue with your feature request.
+**Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule